hugh-lee/PythonStudy/README.md

-PythonStudy is a set of example of Python language.
+PythonStudy is a set of examples of Python language.